KTS-Innovation-Labs/eurekasim/SDK/PluginSamples/Python/StarDemoPy/README.md

 A **Star object plugin** created using the **EurekaSim Addin Wizard**.

-This plugin demonstrates the use of object simulations in EurekaSim, allowing users to toggle between different simulation patterns, including a glow effect.
+This plugin demonstrates the use of object simulations in EurekaSim, allowing users to toggle between different simulation patterns, including an extra glow simulation for the star object.

 ## Features